 The directors are of the opinion that the existing cash reserves and forecast sales will provide the consolidated entity with adequate funds to ensure its continued viability and to operate as a going concern for a period of at least 12 months from the date of approval of the financial statements.
-During FY19, the company launched a new website which forms a key part of the re-branding of its FIVE2 (ViewnVivo) pre-clinical product.
-The company has increased its profile in Australian translational and pre-clinical research markets, including collaborating with CSIRO to identify new applications including 3D tissue cultures and continuing its engagement with Monash University regarding research applications.
-A number of Australian, Chinese and North American institutions have submitted or expressed their intention to submit funding applications for the purchase of FIVE2 (ViewnVivo) systems and while the original expected timing of some of these purchases has been delayed, the sales process is on-going.
+The consolidated entity is in on-going discussions with Carl Zeiss Meditec (CZM) and CZM has indicated that it intends to place further orders for product and services from the consolidated entity during FY21.
+During FY20, the consolidated entity has increased its profile in Australian translational and pre-clinical research markets, including collaborating with CSIRO to identify new applications including 3D tissue cultures and continuing its engagement with Monash University regarding research applications.
+A number of Australian, Chinese and North American institutions have submitted or expressed their intention to submit funding applications for the purchase of FIVE2 (ViewnVivo) systems and while the original expected timing of some of these purchases has been delayed in part by the COVID-19 pandemic, the sales process is ongoing.
 The directors continue to monitor the ongoing funding requirements of the consolidated entity and believe that sufficient funds can be secured if required and are of the opinion that the financial report has been appropriately prepared on a going concern basis.